Areej Mohyudin

 Areej Mohyudin is a Pakistani television actress.
-She made her on-screen debut with Momina Duraid's Tajdee-e-Wafa in 2018 and later appeared in Jo Tu Chahey the same year.
+She made her on-screen debut with Momina Duraid's Tajdeed-e-Wafa in 2018 and later appeared in Jo Tu Chahey the same year.
 She then played the leading roles in Tum Se Kehna Tha (2020), Roag (2022) and Bojh (2023).

-She gained fame for her role in ARY Digital’s horror drama Bandish 2 (2023) and in the same channel's soap opera Meray Hi Rehna also in 2023.
+She gained fame for her role in ARY Digital’s horror drama Bandish 2 and soap opera Meray Hi Rehna (both in 2023).